-In Adults Service a Harrow Peer Review - Commissioning for Better Outcomes was undertaken London Borough of Harrow Statement of Accounts 2019-20 during 2019/20.
+In Adults Service a Harrow Peer Review - Commissioning for Better Outcomes was undertaken during 2019/20.
 This was a light touch review of the micro commissioning practices and wider intentions of the Directorate.
 Overall the practice and commitment was judged to be well embedded and evidenced.
 There was encouragement that Harrow's draft plans for change were on the correct track to further improve the commissioning processes.

 Two reports from Ofsted were received during 2019/20 one on The Firs short Breaks Unit giving an outstanding assurance rating and the other on the Inspection of Local Authority Children Services giving a GOOD in all graded areas.
-Two further reviews were carried out in the Children and Young People Division during the year one from Ofsted and Care Quality Commission on SEND and the other carried out by the London Innovation and Improvement Alliance on Adolescent Safeguarding Peer Review.
-Further details on these will be provided in the 2nd draft AGS.
+Two further reviews were carried out in the Children and Young People Division during the year one from Ofsted and Care Quality Commission on SEND identifying 36 strengths and 18 areas for development and the other carried out by the London Innovation and Improvement Alliance on Adolescent Safeguarding Peer Review copy outstanding.